 Life goes on.
 The physical book ends there.

 In a note, at the end of his essay in La Bibliothèque Oulipienne, Calvino lets out a little secret: that each of the incomplete novels was written with a selection of “Oulipian constraints.”
-Which of them, the reader has to work out.
-Could it be a “pangrammatic lipogram,” a text written with every letter of the alphabet save one?
+It’s the reader’s job to puzzle them out.
+Could it be a “pangrammatic lipogram,” a passage written with every letter of the alphabet save one?
 Example: “The quick brown fox jumped over the lazy dog.”
 This omits “S.”